Tips For Exercising In Older Age

 To make a cup of tea, one must first rise from a chair, dust, vacuum, and make the bed.

 Which pursuits fall under the moderate category?
 Small amounts of activity may raise core body temperature, hasten heart and respiratory rates, and increase perspiration.
-If you want to have a discussion but not a song, you must put in a lot of work.
+You must put in much work if you want to discuss but not a song.

-These kinds of pursuits are typical of the moderately challenging variety.
-According to recent research, doing water aerobics and walking may increase fitness levels by up to 50 per cent.
+These pursuits are typical of the moderately challenging variety.
+Recent research has shown that water aerobics and walking may increase fitness levels by up to 50 percent.

 How Do You Think Exercise Fits The Definition Of “Vigorous-Intensity?”